utk29/Medium/README.md

 # Medium
 This project was generated with Angular CLI version 11.0.3.

+# install all the required packages
+after opening Angular project in visual studio code, run command
+     npm install
+it will install all the required required modules

 # Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.